SebastianSRL/revenue-etl-pipeline/README.md

 > E-Commerce Data Pipeline

-Hi! this is the first of several projects we're going to be working on during this course.

-You will be expected to finish this on your own, but you can use the available channels on Discord to ask questions and help others.
-Please read the entire notebook before starting, this will give you a better idea of what you need to accomplish.

 ## The Business problem

 You are working for one of the largest E-commerce sites in Latam and they requested the Data Science team to analyze company data to understand better their performance in specific metrics during the years 2016-2018.